 The brewed samples were then analyzed and compared to the expected value.
 The expected value is again assuming total cannabinoid content.
 No cannabinoids were detected.
 The limit of detection is 1 microgram per milliliter.
 Since cannabinoids are not very soluble in water, the process of brewing is not an effective way to transfer from the coffee grounds or tea bag to the brewed product.

-To confirm, the brewed coffee grounds and tea was allowed to dry and then reanalyzed via the extraction method mentioned above.
+To confirm, the brewed coffee grounds and tea were allowed to dry and then reanalyzed via the extraction method mentioned above.
 The coffee tested at 98% of the sample that was not brewed.
 This confirms that the cannabinoids are not being “extracted” from the coffee during the brewing process.

-Study courtesy of Veronica R. Griffin, Bevon Findley, M. Todd Griffin, Griffin and Griffin Analytical Associates, and CBD.How
+Study courtesy of Veronica R. Griffin, Bevon Findley, M. Todd Griffin, Griffin, and Griffin Analytical Associates, and CBD.How

 Results in PDF format: